eclipse-cbi/p2repo-sbom/docs/overview.md

 - An artifact repository that specifies the location of each corresponding artifact of each installable unit in that installation.

 In this sense,
-an installation is logically equivalent to a pair p2 repositories.
+an installation is logically equivalent to a pair of p2 repositories.
 The CBI p2 SBOM generator exploits this equivalence, making it possible to generate an SBOM for p2 repositories and for Eclipse installations with the same underlying implementation logic.